peterrakolcza/SmartLock/README.md

 ## 🔌 Wiring diagram

+<h2 style="text-align: center;">⚠️ The wiring looks complicated, but it is not!
+With a little bit of knowledge, it is feasible.
+I recommend putting the circuit together one-by-one, so you can test every component.
+Designing a custom PCB would eliminate this issue... ⚠️</h2>

 ### **Things to keep in mind:**

 - Current sensor outputs 0-5V, however the ESP's analogue-to-digital converter expects 0-3.3V.
 Thus, it is neccessary to use a voltage divider.